 I like being slightly on the introverted side.
 It hasn’t always been that way.
 I used to think that I was lacking that “social butterfly” thing that my sister had.
 It was a shortcoming.

 I began to gain confidence in my ability to listen quietly.

 I started working more on things I care about (education) and you couldn’t get me to shut up about it (still can’t).
 It became obvious to me that being an introvert is not social ineptitude.
 Introverts prefer to “recharge their batteries” at home or at small gatherings with a few close friends.

 Some of my students were very quiet, and possibly “shy.”
 But others were not shy by any sense of the word… yet they just weren’t as interested in loud, busy, large-group games.
-They would prefer to shoot hoops or draw with chalk on the blacktop alone during recess.
+An introvert might be heard humming to herself with chalk-covered pants after doodling alone while a football games rumbles past.
+Tucked behind the 4-square might be an introvert catching his own rebound.
 As a fellow introvert, I understood they just needed some personal down time.
 Parents will worry their child is struggling to develop socially.
 Not to worry!